martincyprus/wtc-miner-monitor/README.md

 If you want to use the telegramBot option for notifications, see bellow for instructions on how to setup your bot. (yes/no).
 If you do not want to use Telegram the Node Down or 0 Peer count are just written in the server window, also it will show on the web page.

 #### TelegramBotAPIKey
-Your full telegram API botkey
+Your full telegram API botkey, should look like something like this: bot123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11 (important include the "bot" in the beginning.)

 #### TelegramChannelID
-your private channel ID with your notification bot.
+your private channel ID with your notification bot, this can also be a group/channel ids, (group Id's start with "-100" be sure to include the "-" if its a group id)

-Once you have configured the above parameters you can just double click start the server.exe

 #### Debug
 print out all the data sent to server from clients

+#### KeepLogsHours
+this configurs when data is cleaned from the database, in hours.
+Imagine you have 10 nodes, each report to the server every 1 minute, so in 60 minutes you would have 600 entries, in 10h you would have 6000 entries, the statistics page slows down as amount of data goes up as it is a bigger dataset to aggregate and search for the information.
+I would recommend to keep the total data for a fast responsive page to be around the 4000-6000 entries. then the page should load in sub 2 seconds.
+Configure according to your needs.

+Once you have configured the above parameters you can just double click start the server.exe, if it exists means that some of the parameters might not be configured correctly, please start it manually from a command line and read the output carefully, and correct the problem.

 ## Client
 The client is something you have to run on each node and configure for each specific node.
 It comes with the following files:
 * client.exe
 * config.json

-* cpuHash.bat
-* peer.bat
+The client can track either CPU or GPU hashing, and it also tracks peer count and blockNumber.
+Running the first time, and assuming it passes the config file validation 3 bat files are created: cpuHash.bat, peer.bat, blockNumber.bat.
+These are all simple script that will just extract those specific things from your miner and send to the server.

-The client can track either CPU or GPU hashing, and it also tracks peer count.
-By default in CPU mode it checks the CPU hashrate by calling the cpuHash.bat about 6 times per minute and then doing an average hash rate and then send it to the server every minute, when running GPU it will sample every every second and then calculate the minute average and report that to the server, together with the peer count, which it gets by running the peer.bat.
+ By default in CPU mode it checks the CPU hashrate by calling the cpuHash.bat about 6 times per minute and then doing an average hash rate and then send it to the server every minute, when running GPU it will sample every second and then calculate the minute average and report that to the server, together with the peer count, and blockNumber.

-### cpuHash.bat
-verify paths and RPC ports, if using different then default

-### peer.bat
-verify paths and RPC ports, if using different then default

 ### config.json
 <pre>